 The cable has an extremely pleasant bubblegum-like smell.

 Comfort & Fit

 The included tips are so soft that they might not provide a good seal.
 You should get other tips if that's the case.
 I find them to actually be very comfortable.

 The lows are awesome.
 There sub-bass is immense, and you can actually feel these earphones tremble inside your ears.
 The bass is mostly deep on the low-end, but not muddy on the mid-bass at all.
 However, some extremely deep bass content might push them to their limit, causing them to sound a little shaky.

 Mids / Vocals

-The mids are great, they sound energetic and vivid.
-However, slightly colored and off-tone.
+The mids are a bit recessed and slightly colored and off-tone.
+Very similar to K53.

 Highs / Treble